 Next time visiting Orange County, or when looking for a serene experience close to home, stop in and visit the Fullerton Arboretum.

 The Fullerton Arboretum 1900 Associated Road at Yorba Linda Boulevard in Fullerton.
+Website.
 Open daily from 8 am to 4:45 p.m.
 Parking is free.
 A five dollar donation is suggested but not necessary.